 Foreign travel is often considered as a non-medical condition that affects your chances of being approved of life insurance.
 Depending on the insurer, questions regarding foreign travel can be limited to a period of time prior to application and/or future travel plans.
 It can require an extensive declaration of all areas already travelled or intended or a very basic and simple question with regards to travel.
 Questions may also include asking about your purpose of travel and length of stay.

 In most cases, applicants that intend to travel outside Canada or the United States, or those that travel extensively are asked to complete a “Foreign Travel Questionnaire”.
-Depending on the regions or countries visited this can have no impact on the approval of the application, create an exclusion (ie. if insured dies in a specific country) or in rare cases deny or postpone the policy.
+Depending on your travelling factors, such as the regions or countries visited, this can have no impact on the approval of the application, create an exclusion (ie. if insured dies in a specific country), or in rare cases deny or postpone the policy.
 Moreover, underwriting decisions from your answers can range from preferred or standard rates to a rated policy.

 As such, it is prudent to work with an expert to determine the optimal solution for your particular circumstances.
 Below are some examples of Foreign travel questions that form part of life insurance applications from some of Canada’s best life insurance providers: